CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 1. On the **Edit Initiative Assignment** page, click on **Parameters** and uncheck the box that is next to **Only show parameters that require input** to view the parameters.

+   >Note: This will take a while to load the required parameters.

     ![](../Images/m3e1s7.png)

 1. On the **Edit Initiative Assignment** blade, scroll down and change the action to **AuditIfNotExists** for the parameter **Network Security Groups on the subnet level should be enabled**, to enable monitoring of NSGs on subnets, and click on **Review + save**.